jiachenzhang99/HLA-LA-Workflow/Step_1_Docker/README.md

 # HLA-LA Docker Image

-This Docker image provides a containerized environment for running HLA-LA - a tool for HLA type inference from sequencing data.
+This Docker image provides a containerized environment for running HLA-LA.

 ## Features